Moduli spaces of threefolds on the Noether line: Introduction

-\item For a variety $X$, if $p_g(X) \ge 2$, then the global sections of the canonical class induce a rational map, called the {\em canonical map}, from $X$ to $\PP^{p_g(X)-1}$.
-The closure of the image of $X$ under its canonical map is called the {\em canonical image} of $X$. \end{itemize}
+\item For a normal variety $X$, if $p_g(X) \ge 2$, then the global sections of the canonical class induce a rational map, called the {\em canonical map}, from $X$ to $\PP^{p_g(X)-1}$.
+The closure of the image of $X$ under its canonical map is called the {\em canonical image} of $X$, whose dimension is called the \emph{canonical dimension} of $X$.